 Lake Magic at sunrise or sunset provides amazing photo opportunities, and is the naturally occurring alternative to the Salt Pool with its gypsum base, salt water and sandy beach edges.
 Whether exploring the outdoors or relaxation is your main goal, your stay in Hyden will provide.

-Get inspired with stories and advice on visiting New Zealand.
+Get inspired with stories and advice on visiting Australia.

 If you are planning a trip to Australia, you can rely on the expertise of a team of Australian specialists to help you design the perfect itinerary.
 Whether you are interested in exploring the Whitsunday Islands, Tasmania, the Red Centre, Perth, or any other part of the country, they can assist you in finding the best options to suit your interests, preferences, and budget.